-Fig. 5 Exposure to PC changes the redox state of cells in mouse liver.
-See the legend in Fig. 3 for the meaning of the letters and asterisks
+Fig. 5.
+Exposure to PC changes the redox state of cells in mouse liver.
+See the legend in Fig. 3 for the meaning of the letters and asterisks.

-The functioning of GPX and other antioxidant enzymes depends on the level of GSH which, in turn, depends on the presence of NADPH.
-Therefore, we tested the effect of PC exposure on the activity of G6PD, the first enzyme of the pentose phosphate pathway (PPP) that diverts glucose from glycolysis to NADPH generation.
-Figure 5 shows that all PC-exposed mice had elevated levels of this enzyme, probably signifying an excess of NADPH in the hepatic cells of mice under the different experimental conditions.
-In agreement with the G6PD activity, we found increased levels of NADPH without changes in the level of total NADP/NADPH, in the liver of PC-exposed mice.
+NADPH, in the liver of PC-exposed mice.
 Such an excess of reducing equivalents could have been triggered in response to oxidative stress leading to a modification of the Cys residues of the NRF2 inhibitor KEAP1.
-The response will deplete ROS below levels required to achieve redox signaling resulting in expected reductions in TBARS/MDA (Fig.5) (Bellezza et al. 2018, Wufuer et al. 2022).
-At least the metals components of the PC, Hg, As ad Cd, are proven modifiers of Cys residues in KEAP1, triggering the persistent activation of NRF2 (Buha et al. 2021, Suzuki & Yamamoto 2017) that modifies the cellular signaling pathways and the transcriptional activity, induces alterations in the formation of disulfide bonds in proteins and affects cellular metabolism (Bellezza et al. 2020, Okazaki et al. 2020).
-Figure 5a demonstrates the protective character of selenite, as TBARS/MDA levels were less affected in the liver of mice fed the Se-enriched diet and the NADPH levels were less deviated from basal values.
-The results discussed above, obtained at the transcriptional level, completely align with data of our previous proteomic study (Huertas-Abril et al. 2023) and the induction of reductive stress in hepatic cells exposed to PC.
+The response will deplete ROS below levels required to achieve redox signaling resulting in expected reductions in TBARS/MDA (Fig. 5) (Bellezza et al., 2018, Wufuer et al., 2022a).
+At least the metals components of the PC, Hg, As ad Cd, are proven modifiers of Cys residues in KEAP1, triggering the persistent activation of NRF2 (Buha et al., 2021, Suzuki and Yamamoto, 2017) that modifies the cellular signaling pathways and the transcriptional activity, induces alterations in the formation of disulfide bonds in proteins and affects cellular metabolism (Bellezza et al., 2020, Okazaki et al., 2020a), Fig. 5a demonstrates the protective character of selenite, as TBARS/MDA levels were less affected in the liver of mice fed the Se-enriched diet and the NADPH levels were less deviated from basal values.
+The results discussed above, obtained at the transcriptional level, completely align with data of our previous proteomic study (Huertas-Abril et al., 2023) and the induction of reductive stress in hepatic cells exposed to PC.

 3.5.2.
-Alteration of carbohydrate metabolism in the liver of PC exposed mice

-Biochemical parameters shown in Fig. 3 showed reduced blood glucose levels, and high levels of lactate in all PC mice groups, which suggested cells glucose metabolism shifting from respiration to aerobic glycolysis coupled to lactic fermentation.
-From the results in Fig. 5, we proposed that PC exposure caused RS, compelling the cells to adopt a highly specialized metabolism favoring the synthesis of reducing equivalents that are essential for the cellular antioxidant and detoxification capacities (Okazaki et al. 2020).
-To study the effect of PC exposure on the glycolytic pathway we analyzed the expression of the genes Pfk1 (phosphofructokinase 1), the principal regulator enzyme of glycolysis that converts fructose 6-phosphate to fructose 1,6-bisphosphate; Gapdh (glyceraldehyde 3phosphate dehydrogenase), which catalyzes the phosphorylation and oxidation of glyceraldehyde 3-phosphate to 1,3-bis-phosphoglycerate; and Pk (pyruvate kinase), the irreversible glycolysis, enzyme that catalyzes the last step of converting phosphoenolpyruvate to pyruvate.
+Alteration of carbohydrate metabolism in the liver of PC exposed mice suggested cells glucose metabolism shifting from respiration to aerobic glycolysis coupled to lactic fermentation.
+From the results in Fig. 5, we proposed that PC exposure caused RS, compelling the cells to adopt a highly specialized metabolism favoring the synthesis of reducing equivalents that are essential for the cellular antioxidant and detoxification capacities (Okazaki et al., 2020a).
+To study the effect of PC exposure on the glycolytic pathway we analyzed the expression of the genes Pfk1 (phosphofructokinase 1), the principal regulator enzyme of glycolysis that converts fructose 6-phosphate to fructose 1,6-bisphosphate; Gapdh (glyceraldehyde 3-phosphate dehydrogenase), which catalyzes the phosphorylation and oxidation of glyceraldehyde 3-phosphate to 1,3-bis-phosphoglycerate; and Pk (pyruvate kinase), the enzyme that catalyzes the last irreversible step of glycolysis, converting phosphoenolpyruvate to pyruvate.
 The data in Fig. 6a show that PC exposure caused an unequal effect on the expression of the three genes analyzed.
 Pfk1 transcripts were significantly increased in PC mice, whereas Gapdh and Pk transcripts amount diminished.